CSC207-2024/safeTO/README.md

 Our data access and persistence code is located in [access](analysis/app/src/main/java/access) directory.

 We send a request to the Toronto Police Service API to fetch [Major Crime Indicators Data](https://data.torontopolice.on.ca/datasets/0a239a5563a344a3bbf8452504ed8d68_0/explore?location=9.598356%2C-39.819624%2C1.56) in JSON format for the years 2019 to 2024.
 The fetched data is saved in the `cache` directory for further analysis.
 (Note: This directory is included in `.gitignore` to prevent large data files from being committed to the repository.)
 This approach minimizes repeated API calls and optimizes the performance of our analysis pipeline.

-The analysis results are exported in JSON format to [resource](backend/app/src/main/resources) directory.
+The analysis results are exported in JSON format to the [resources](backend/app/src/main/resources) directory.

 ### Analysis